How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Experiment Platform and Method

 TPaDs were made of a piece of rectangular glass (S.I.
 Howard Glass Company, Worcester, MA, USA) and a hard piezoelectric actuator (SMPL60W5T03R112, Steminc and Martins Inc, Miami, FL, USA).
 An epoxy adhesive (Acrylic Adhesive 3526 Light Cure, Loctite, Westlake, OH, USA) was used to bond the glass and the piezoelectric actuator together.
 For TPaDs in the experiments, energy loss can occur in various ways, including the following (\cite{wiertlewski2015power}): 1) dissipation via the artificial finger, 2) acoustic radiation into the surrounding air, 3) inelastic deformation of the TPaD, 4) dissipation via the mounting, 5) dissipation via the epoxy adhesive, 6) electric losses in the piezoelectric actuator.
 In this paper, we focus on the effects of glass mechanical properties and thickness on TPaD performance.
 Thus, other factors affecting TPaD performance were designed to be the same, including the amount of epoxy adhesive and the location of the piezoelectric actuator on the glass plate.

 During the design process, the shapes of the glass were identical (60 x 130 $m{m^2}$) and we changed only thickness.
 An automatic epoxy adhesive dispenser and jigs (shown in Fig. \ref{glue_dispenser.png}) were designed to ensure that the epoxy adhesive was dispensed identically for each assembly and that the relative position of the piezoelectric actuator on the glass was also identical across assemblies (shown in Fig. \ref{TPaD_samples.png}).
-The TPaDs were designed to operate in the 20 x 0 resonant mode.
+The TPaDs were designed to operate in the 20 x 0 resonant mode (20 nodal lines along the length direction, but no nodal lines along the width direction).

+In the following experiments, we used eight types of glass that varied in material and thickness (${l_T}$).
+There were four types of glass materials, including soda-lime glass, borofloat glass, D263 glass, and Gorilla glass.